You don’t need to spend hundreds of dollars to get a reliable graphics card that can provide you with a flawless gaming experience.

 What Is a Low Profile Graphics Card?

-A low profile graphics card, just like a standard graphics card is responsible for delivering a feed of output images to your display device.
-It is one of the key parts of any PC build that will have a direct impact on the level of performance that you will get.
+A low profile graphics card, just like a standard gaming graphics card is responsible for delivering a feed of output images to your display device.
+It is one of the key parts of any gaming PC build that will have a direct impact on the level of performance that you will get.

 The only difference is that low profile graphics cards are much smaller in size than their standard counterparts.
 Typically, they also come with a single slot, making them much more suitable for smaller, less comprehensive builds.